Quantum Calculations of the Cavity Shift in Electron Magnetic Moment Measurements: Cavity Shifts in the Relativistic Quantum Theory

 Here, $-i \Sigma_A$ represents the amputated part of the one-loop diagram (also in the mixed energy-position representation), which involves two QED vertices and two propagators, and thus may be computed as

 where $S_A$ is the electron propagator, $D_{\mu \nu}$ is the photon propagator, and $\tau = t -t'$.
-The two factors of $S_A$ in Eq.~(\ref{eq:deltaSA}) provide the required energy denominators, and taking inner products with a particular unperturbed eigenstate $u_n$ to isolate $E_n$, the energy shift is given by
+The two factors of $S_A$ in Eq.~(\ref{eq:deltaSA}) provide the required energy denominators, and taking inner products with a particular unperturbed eigenstate $u_n$ to isolate $E_n$, the energy shift is given by\footnote{This procedure has previously been used to calculate the energy level shift due to conducting plates~\cite{Bordag:1988yd}.}

 We illustrate this with Feynman diagrams in Fig.~\ref{fig:1loop}, where the electron-photon vertex has the familiar QED Feynman rule $i e \gamma^\mu$, but both the electron and the cavity photon propagators are modified from their free-space expressions, as we will describe in Sec.~\ref{sec:Propagators}.